 Announcement: Auction of Eleanor Powell and Glenn Ford Estate: October 4 - 6, 2008

-Peter is auctioning alot of his parents' estate with Heritage Auction Galleries in Dallas. www.ha.com/entertainment.
+Peter is auctioning allot of his parents' estate with Heritage Auction Galleries in Dallas. www.ha.com/entertainment.
 These are great items that deserve to belong to fans!
 There is also an interview from Peter Ford discussing these items he's auctioning.
 Click here to download the catalog in .pdf form.

 Peter Ford